1. You Must Accompany Your Paper

 Consultations should last for 30 minutes.
 This time frame helps you and the consultant stay focused on your concerns for the draft and your plans for revision.
 As you'll see, a lot can happen in 30 minutes!

-Writers may have one consultation per day.
+Writers may have two consultations per day.
 Consultations are meant to empower you to do your own writing/revising, and sessions are focused on giving you feedback to consider as you continue writing on your own.
-We want to ensure you apply what you learned in a session to make changes to your writing before working with another consultant.
+We want to ensure you apply what you learned in a session to make changes to your writing before working with multiple consultants.
 The center tends to be a busy place, so this policy also enables as many students to get appointment slots or drop-in support as possible.

 Though you may come in looking for editorial support, consultants are trained to help you proofread your own paper - that means the consultant won't fix your paper for you; instead, they will guide you through the process of revising/crafting your own work based on tips they've learned along the way as writers or based on what you need as a writer.
 Additionally, consultants will be able to help you with much more than just proofreading or editing your paper!
 The Writing Center can help with any stage of the writing process - that includes brainstorming topics, integrating research, planning and organizing the structure of your piece, revising on a large scale (i.e. changing your topic) and on a small scale (i.e. rewording a sentence), offering a new perspective as a reader/audience, challenging ideas in your argument through kind discussion, and much more!